 The school aims to create an ethos where children and parents feel valued, listened to and are understood.
 Children are made aware that their happiness and safety are important.
-The school is committed to ensuring that all staff and volunteers receive training on Child Protection, including the school's policy; the staff code of conduct; the identity of the Designated Persons; and a copy of Part One of "Keeping children safe in education" (2016) complete with Annex A. All staff receive annual training from the Local Authority, and there is induction training for all newly appointed staff and volunteers.
+The school is committed to ensuring that all staff and volunteers receive training on Child Protection, including the school's policy; the staff code of conduct; the identity of the Designated Persons; and a copy of Part One of "Keeping children safe in education" (2016) complete with Annex A. All staff receive formal safeguarding and child protection training from an external provider every two years, as well as regular safeguarding updates as required, but at least annually, from the DSL.
+There is a safeguarding induction for all newly appointed staff and volunteers.
 We follow the guidance contained in "Keeping children safe in education" (September 2016) and "Working together to safeguard children" (2015)